 If you are reading this article, most probably, you are already familiar with SQL.
 You know how to write basic SQL queries.
 There are many ways to execute a SQL query to get desired results on your database.

 However, not all SQL queries are created equal.
-Most can be optimized to follow the best practice.
+Most can be optimized to follow the SQL query best practices.
 This article focuses on 9 SQL query optimization tips.
 After reading, you will know all the dos and don’ts of writing SQL queries.

 1. Avoid the Use of SELECT Asterisk (SELECT *)